-Dueling Ferries to Ireland's Eye Island
+Dueling Ireland's Eye Ferries

-It was only when we were halfway to the Ireland's Eye island and our phone started to ring that we thought 'uh oh'.
+It was only when we were halfway to Ireland's Eye and our phone started to ring that we thought 'uh oh'.
 The skipper of the ferry we were supposed to be on was calling.
 Turns out that we had inadvertently boarded the other ferry company's boat!
 The two companies making the trip to Ireland's Eye island are Island Ferries (orange boat) and Ireland's Eye Ferries (blue boat).
-They both make the run to the Ireland's Eye about once an hour on a slightly offset schedule.
+They both make the boat trip to the Ireland's Eye about once an hour on a slightly offset schedule.

 The Stack on Ireland's Eye Island